zj6882917/aakinshin.net/en/_posts/dotnet/mono-and-65535interfaces.md

 - Mono
 ---

-It was a bright sunny morning.
+It was a bright, sunny morning.
 There were no signs of trouble.
-I came to work, opened slack, and received many messages from my coworkers about failed tests.
+I came to work, opened Slack, and received many messages from my coworkers about failed tests.

 <div class="mx-auto">
   <img class="mx-auto d-block" width="800" src="/img/posts/dotnet/mono-and-65535interfaces/front.png" />
 </div>

 After a few hours of investigation, the situation became clear:
-* I'm responsible for the unit tests subsystem in [Rider](https://www.jetbrains.com/rider/), and only tests from this subsystem were failed.
+* I'm responsible for the unit tests subsystem in [Rider](https://www.jetbrains.com/rider/), and only tests from this subsystem were failing.
 * I didn't commit anything to the subsystem for a week because I worked with a local branch.
 Other developers also didn't touch this code.
 * The unit tests subsystem is completely independent.
-It's hard to imagine a situation when only the corresponded tests are failed, thousands of other tests are passed, and there are no changes in the source code.
+It's hard to imagine a situation when only the corresponded tests would fail, thousands of other tests pass, and there are no changes in the source code.
 * `git blame` helped to find the "bad commit": it didn't include anything suspicious, only a few additional classes in other subsystems.
 * Only tests on Linux and MacOS were red.
 On Windows, everything was ok.